Skip to content

 • Contingency and runway cushion 8%

-Indicative allocation based on the 2026 model's Seed-stage operating plan.
+Indicative allocation based on the 2026 model's operating plan.
 Line-by-line build-up lives in the data room.

 Stage milestones and release gates